-Staff are expected to behave politely at all times towards their colleagues, pupils, school visitors and parents and comply with the letter and spirit of the school Code of Conduct which all staff members have signed.
+Staff are expected to behave professionally and politely at all times towards their colleagues, pupils, school visitors and parents and comply with the requirements and spirit of the school Code of Conduct which all staff members have signed.
 They should use appropriate language at all times, and only use physical contact that is legal and appropriate to comfort and/or attend to emotional upsets or minor medical injuries (these are covered by the first aid course attended by all teaching staff) or to ensure the safety of a child, colleague or parent in a moment of physical danger.
 Corporal punishment is never expected or acceptable within the school.
 School staff should be models of good behaviour for the children to emulate, and act on the Headmaster's behalf in ensuring the school rules are clearly enforced and reported on.
-Staff are supported with effective classroom management strategies to ensure effective behaviour management (See Managing and Changing Children's Behaviour Document).
-The staff are responsible for ensuring the children understand and know the school rules, on behalf of the Headmaster, and that children understand and use the school Pupils' Values Code.
+Staff are supported with effective classroom management strategies to ensure effective behaviour management.
+The staff are responsible for ensuring the children understand and know the school rules, on behalf of the Headmaster, and that children understand and use the School Values Codes and rules to follow as agreed by the Pupil Council.